-The stepwise procedure produced effective results, even if they are some points against it (e.g. \cite{MillerSubset2002} \cite{HarrellRegression2015}).
-Other techniques to model selection were also considered like elastic nets \cite{ZouRegularization2005} or the PLS regression (\cite{MartensReliable2001}, \cite{MevikPls2007}).
+The stepwise procedure produced effective results, even if they are some points against it \parencite[e.g.][]{MillerSubset2002,HarrellRegression2015}.
+Other techniques to model selection were also considered like elastic nets \parencite{ZouRegularization2005} or PLS regression \parencite{MartensReliable2001,MevikPls2007}.
 They represent interesting lines of research to follow in the future.
-In our case the authors considered the implementation because its simplicity.
-The stepwise regression combined with the Bayesian Information Criterion (BIC), is a fast and effective method to create the most relevant and simpler model.
-The BIC cut all the non-relevant variables in the firsts steps allowing the model to include those interactions adding some real value to the model.
-Other information criteria can be explored in the future like (\cite{DziakSensitivity2020}).
+In this study, we considered the implementation because of its simplicity.
+Stepwise regression combined with the Bayesian Information Criterion (BIC), is a fast and effective method to create the most relevant and simpler model.
+The BIC cut all the non-relevant variables in the first steps allowing the model to include those interactions adding some real value to the model.
+Other information criteria \parencite{DziakSensitivity2020} can be explored in the future.

-Finally, even if the results establish that our procedure identify correctly the relevant parts of our models, a proper validation has to be done to check the dispersion of the relative weights.
-If we set a configuration over different realizations, the questions remaining are if the selected variables keep constant and how much the relative weights differ each other.
-A proper validation of the results are beyond the scope of this paper, but, the work of \cite{TonidandelDetermining2009} did an extensive study of simulation with bootstrap confidence intervals.
-The implementation of the technique in our case will be a priority for the next version of the software.
+Finally, even if the results establish that our procedure identify correctly the relevant parts of our models, a proper validation must be done to check the dispersion of the relative weights.
+If we set a configuration over different realizations, the questions remaining are if the selected variables keep constant and how much the relative weights differ from each other.
+A proper validation of the results are beyond the scope of this paper, but, the work of \cite{TonidandelDetermining2009} conducted an extensive study of simulation with bootstrap confidence intervals.
+The implementation of the technique will be a priority for future developments.

 \FloatBarrier